What is At-Will Employment: Everything You Need to Know

 If you are not an employee operating under an employment contract, you are considered to be an at-will employee.
 While employment at-will allows your employer to terminate your employment for most reasons, you are also permitted to resign or leave your employment without reason.
 In every state (other than Montana), employers are free to adopt at-will employment policies.

 Can You be Classified as an At-Will Employee?

-The respective state employment laws generally presume that employees are hired to be at-will employees, but place the onus on employees to demonstrate otherwise.
-Employees often resort to providing documentation evidencing their employment classification as at-will or verbal statements made by an employer to demonstrate otherwise.
+The respective state employment laws generally presume that employees are hired to be at-will employees but place the obligation on employees to demonstrate otherwise.
+Employees often resort to providing documentation proving their employment classification as at-will or verbal statements made by an employer to demonstrate otherwise.

 Bear in mind that if the employee’s human resources manual or other employment documentation states that employees may be terminated at any time, these indications are likely sufficient to demonstrate that your employer has adopted an at-will policy.